RealDummy/xgrid/README.md

 # cross platform ui library

-## goals
+## long term goals

 - run on anything the backend wgpu can run on
-- create ui code as complex as it needs to be and no more
+- create ui code that is simple and easily correct

+## short term goals

+- create a few rectangles of different colors, that changes a common rectangle to its color.
+    - this should set up the backbone for more complex message passinggit